gemini-cli-extensions/cloud-sql-sqlserver-observability/CLOUD-SQL-SQLSERVER-OBSERVABILITY.md

 # Setup

+## Required Gemini CLI Version

+To install this extension, the Gemini CLI version must be v0.6.0 or above.
+The version can be found by running: `gemini --version`.

 ## Cloud SQL for SQL Server Observability MCP Server

 1. **Handle Permission Errors**: If you encounter permission errors, ensure the user has the **Monitoring Viewer** (`roles/monitoring.viewer`) role.